 Pay them off right away

 If you’re working in an eligible position and don’t qualify for an income-based repayment plan, you can pay off your student loans using direct debit.
 However, your student loans will not be erased if you don’t make minimum payments on time.
 So, keep an eye on your payments!
-Get a full discharge (all the forgiven debt plus interest) To be eligible for a full discharge of your student loans, you need to have your loan servicer give you an “option to discharge all or part of the debt, without regard to payments.”
+Get a full discharge (all the forgiven debt plus interest) To be eligible for a full discharge of your student or car loan for bad credit, you need to have your loan servicer give you an “option to discharge all or part of the debt, without regard to payments.”
 This means you will be able to request forgiveness of any remaining interest and a discharge of any remaining balance.
 In order to qualify for a full discharge, you need to: Be employed continuously since July 1, 2008.

 Be making monthly payments on your loan.
 Not be in default on any federal student loans.
 File a voluntary bankruptcy, so that the remaining balance, including interest, is discharged in bankruptcy (as a part of the discharge, your federal loans are not discharged).
 If you have other student loans, you are eligible for forgiveness of any remaining balance, if your payment(s) are at least 15% of your discretionary income.